Vince-arch/learning-node.js/README.md

-These are some of the projects I have build while learning Node.js and Express.
+These are some of the projects I have build while learning Node and Express.js.